 To answer those who asked why I hadn’t created a crowdfunding campaign to receive donations if anyone wanted to help financially:

 Receiving money for nothing from strangers on the internet is not something I am at all comfortable with.
-If anyone wants to help in a financial manner they can purchase my very reasonably priced e-books, wardrobe packages at fast fashion prices or shop my makes and snag some awesome sustainable style in return.
+If anyone wants to help in a financial manner they can purchase my very reasonably priced e-books, wardrobe refashionista packages or shop my makes and snag some awesome sustainable style in return.

 So, has anything changed since I shared my personal post?

 Nope, but I am working harder than ever to make those all important opportunities and connections.

 Do I regret sharing such a personal post online?